Southern All Stars: Projects with Takeshi Kobayashi

 "Kanashii Kimochi (Just a Man in Love)", Keisuke Kuwata's successful solo debut single released in 1987, was produced and arranged by Takeshi Kobayashi.
 Kobayashi started his career in the late '70s, and collaborated with numerous Japanese musicians, including Ryuichi Sakamoto, Yosui Inoue, Taeko Onuki, Hiroshi Takano and Kenji Omori.
 Through the recording of the solo material, Kuwata recognized Kobayashi's abundant and practical ability, and decided to continue this strong combination for his career.
 In the late 1980s and the early 1990s, Kobayashi participated in many projects with Southern.
 Kuwata praised Kobayashi's capability as a partner, and joked at a live performance, "Even if he is unwilling to be part of my projects, I'll force him to be involved in my career!"

 On June 25, 1988, ten years after Southern debuted, they returned to the Japanese music scene with a single "Minna no Uta" produced by Kobayashi.
-Their 1989 single Sayonara Baby reached to the top on the oricon's single chart, and it became the first No. 1 hit on that chart for the band.
-In same year, 4-CDs box-set compilation entitled Suika was released.
+Their 1989 single "Sayonara Baby" reached the top on the Oricon Singles Chart, and it became their first No. 1 hit on that chart.
+That same year, a 4-CD box-set compilation entitled Suika was released.
 Regardless of its size/price, the album reached No. 1 and sold more than 300,000 units.

 1990s

 In the 1990s, the Japanese music industry prospered more than during other decades.
-Southern continued to enjoy commercial success, and remained one of the mainstream groups of Japanese popular music throughout the 1990s.
+Southern continued to enjoy commercial success and remained one of the mainstream groups of Japanese popular music throughout the 1990s.

+In 1990, Southern released a self-titled studio album, which became a million-seller.